To know where we are going, we must first discover where we have been.

-For weeks, visitors to the Canadian National Exhibition were able to challenge the artificial intelligence of Bertie the Brain in varying levels of difficulty, much to their delight.
-For its time, Bertie was a marvel of technology - something no one has seen before.
+For weeks, visitors to the exhibition were able to challenge the artificial intelligence of Bertie the Brain in varying levels of difficulty, similar to today's video games.

-Sadly, this piece of our history was disassembled at the end of the exhibition, largely dismissed as no more than "novelty," even if a fantastical one.
+Unfortunately, this staggering piece of history was disassembled at the end of the exhibition, and largely dismissed as no more than "novelty," even if a fantastical one.

-William Higinbotham, born on October 25th, 1910 was no simple physicist.
+Born over 100 years ago in 1910, Higinbotham was no run-of-the-mill physicist.
 He already had an illustrious career behind him, having been a member of the team that created the first ever nuclear bomb.